 And to be clear — this is not just about “ra ra here’s our culture, hear us roar” but it’s actually about understanding people as the humans that they are.
 This means understanding your boss is an actual human who integrates you into a team of other human beings.
 Your employees and team members are real people with strengths, weaknesses, values, and desires.
 The most important elements to measure, manage, and cultivate are: being human, bringing the most out of people, and retaining them.

 Culture is the measurable, manageable, and executable shared set of human experiences that you can cultivate within your business, organization, or clients.
-And the work we do at CultureTalk, along with all of our international partners in 10+ countries have the track record to prove it.
+And the work we do at CultureTalk, along with all of our international partner network have the track record to prove it.

 The CultureTalk Certification offers a simple, yet practical, story-based framework for measuring organizational culture and getting at the dynamic relationships between individuals and organizations.
 It translates culture into a strategic asset that can be designed, shifted, operationalized, and led.